Web-European-Conference/blog/_posts/2015-09-16-10-days-to-the-conference-appinsight-maarten.markdown

 ---
 layout: post
-date: 2015-09-XX 3:00PM
+date: 2015-09-16 6:00PM
-title: "XX Days to the kick off: featured session of the day - Optimizing web apps using AppInsights, memory and performance profiling by Maarten Balliauw"
+title: "10 Days to the kick off: featured session of the day - Optimizing web apps using AppInsights, memory and performance profiling by Maarten Balliauw"
 description: "Featured session of the day is Optimizing web apps using AppInsights, memory and performance profiling by Maarten Balliauw"
 imagePath: /assets/2015/09/marteen.jpg
 comments: true